apache/pulsar/site2/docs/client-libraries-java.md

 #### Shared

-Create new consumers and subscribe with `Shared` subscription mode:
+Create new consumers and subscribe with `Shared` subscription type.

 ```java
 Consumer consumer1 = client.newConsumer()